UviDTE-UviSpace/uvispace-documentation/docs/camera.rst

 ..  image:: /_static/fpga-camera-figs/processing-main.png
     :align: center

-Finally the HPS also implements a internet server and provides through ZMQ sockets the gray scale image of the scene, the binary image and the triangle coordinates.
+Finally the HPS also implements a internet server and provides through ZMQ sockets the gray scale image of the scene, the binary image and the triangle vertices  coordinates.
 The uvispace-main-controller connects to the server and asks for any of this information.
 The information it doesn´t need it is not sent so the internet network does not get saturated.

+The localization
+    nodes are placed in the laboratory ceiling in a 2x2 arrangement like the one shown in the following picture.
+The images from different cameras touch with each other without overlapping to maximize the field of view.
+The purpose of having more than one localization node is just to create a field of view bigger than what could be obtained with a single camera.
+In total the cameras define an observable area of 3000x4000mm.
+An UGV must not go beyond the observable limits.
+The following figures represent the observable area (yellow), the camera numbering convention, the center of coordinates of UviSpace (in red) and the center of coordinates for the images of the cameras (in green).

+..  image:: /_static/fpga-camera-figs/uvispace-area.png
+    :width: 600px
+    :align: center

+..  image:: /_static/fpga-camera-figs/uvispace-area-real.png
+    :width: 600px
+    :align: center

+Why to use FPSoC boards to build the localization nodes??
+In this case most of the image processing is implemented in the FPGA leaving the processor free for high level tasks.
+This permits to achieve a high frame rate and therefore have a better control of the vehicles.
+Moreover, implementing a lot of the processi

 Hardware for the FPGA
 ---------------------